Updated: Jul 9

 That's where Subject Matter Experts, or SMEs, come in.
 At the beginning of a project, we'll ask the experts on the topic to send over any materials they have on the topic.
 Then we do a lot of research.
 A lot.
 We'll go through the content and compile a list of questions.
 We'll meet with the SMEs to pick their brains.
 We'll ask them to explain the topic to us and discuss the questions we've compiled.
 At the end of the meeting (or sometimes meetingS), we should have enough information to write up a rough design of the learning strategy.
 This includes the topics to cover, flow of the course, and types of learning activities.
 We'll ask the SMEs to help us write scenarios to include in the course to make it relevant for the learner, and we'll use those scenarios as we build out the learning activities.
 As we develop the course, we continue to work closely with the SMEs to ensure we're delivering accurate content, and to answer any additional questions that come up as we dive deeper into the topic.

 So there you have it - that's how we create courses on topics we know absolutely nothing about!
-If you have a course you're working on and need some help, feel free to contact us.
-We can help you out with any Instructor-Led, virtual training or eLearning projects you've got in the works.
+If you have a course you're working on and need some help, feel free to contact me.
+I can help you out with any Instructor-Led, virtual training or eLearning projects you've got in the works.